apollographql/specs/core/v1.0/core-v1.0.md

 Note: The bootstrap link is required in order to properly identify the [version](#sec-Versioning) of the link spec in use.

+## Partial Schemas

+Partial schemas are schemas which use {@link} to reference definitions which they do not necessarily include.
+Partial schemas are invalid GraphQL, but can be turned into valid GraphQL by a [compiler](#sec-Appendix-Compilation) which inserts the appropriate definitions.

+# Schema discovery

+Tools (such as [compilers](#sec-Appendix-Compilation)) which want to obtain the source of a core schema via its URL SHOULD try to fetch it in the simplest protocol-appropriate way from "{url}.graphql".
+For example, the text of `https://specs.apollo.dev/link/v1.0` is available by issuing a `GET` request to [`https://specs.apollo.dev/link/v1.0.graphql`](https://specs.apollo.dev/link/v1.0.graphql).
+Publishers SHOULD put the text of their schemas in the appropriate `.graphql` location for automatic fetching by tools. `GET` requests against the unmodified URL itself SHOULD take the viewer to human-readable documentation for the schema; `POST` requests SHOULD execute GraphQL queries and return their results, if the schema has any root types.

+Tools MAY try other mechanisms, such as introspection.
+However, introspection requires a running endpoint, which is unnecessary for some schemas ([link](/link/v1.0), for example, does not define any root types, and so has no use for an endpoint).

+Note: It may seem that this is the perfect use case for the HTTP `Accept:` header, and it is.
+The file extension approach is deemed to be more practical for a few reasons: (1) CDNs generally have poor support for varying the response based on `Accept:`, (2) the appropriate MIME type for GraphQL schemas is surprisingly controversial, and (3) `Accept:` is HTTP/HTTPS-specific, whereas "append .graphql to the URL" works across a range of protocols.

 # Validations & Algorithms

 ## Constructing the document's scope